Frequently Asked Questions

 3) Please note that we will only redact your name, age and city of residence from the news article and add an explanation for the change.
 We will not remove the remainder of the information regarding the arrest, nor will we remove the entire article.

 4) Please note that somd.com has no control over how long search engines, such as Google and Yahoo, will maintain a cache of the news article as it appeared before your information was redacted.
-Please do not ask us to intervene with a search engine company.
+News articles that once appeared on somd.com may also be archived on other sites, such as archive.org, or in private databases over which we have no control.
+Please do not ask us to intervene with a search engine or other third party company.

 Shortcut to this page: so.md/expungeme